 Nationally, we have developed strong links across government, planning and housing and will collate learning from the demonstrator sites to show how new housing developments can implement these principles.

 The ten Healthy New Towns demonstrator sites are:

-- Whitehill and Bordon, Hampshire – 3,350 new homes on a former army barracks.
+- Whitehill and Bordon, Hampshire – 3,350 new homes on former Ministry of Defence land.

 - Cranbrook, Devon – 8,000 new residential units.

-- Darlington – 2,500 residential units across three linked sites in the Eastern Growth Zone.
+- Darlington, County Durham – 2,500 residential units across three linked sites in the Eastern Growth Zone.

-- Barking Riverside – 10,800 residential units on London’s largest brownfield site.
+- Barking Riverside, London – 10,800 residential units on London’s largest brownfield site.

-- Whyndyke Farm in Fylde, Lancashire – 1,400 residential units.
+- Whyndyke Garden Village, Fylde, Lancashire – 1,400 residential units.

 - Halton Lea, Runcorn – 800 residential units.

-- Northstowe, Cambridgeshire – 10,000 homes on former military land.
+- Northstowe, Cambridgeshire – 10,000 homes on former Ministry of Defence land.